TarikElmelih/Personal-Website/README.md

-My Personal Website
+<h1>My Personal Website</h1>

-Welcome to my personal website!
-This site is intended to serve as a portfolio of my work and a place for me to share my thoughts and ideas.
+<p>Welcome to my personal website!
+This site is intended to serve as a portfolio of my work and a place for me to share my thoughts and ideas.</p>